Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: A fermionic field theory

 Let $X$ be a Riemannian manifold of dimension $d$.
 Let $\Cl(X)$ be the corresponding bundle of Clifford algebras built from the tangent bundle.
 Let $\CCl(X) = \Cl(X) \otimes \C$ be its complexification.
 We use the following definition.

-\begin{definition}[Spin structure] A \emph{spin structure} on $X$ is a bundle $\Sigma_X$ of real graded $\Cl(X)$-$\Cl_d$-bimodules that is fiberwise a Morita equivalence (equivalently, irreducible).
-A \emph{spin$^c$ structure} on $X$ is a bundle $\Sigma_X$ of complex graded $\CCl(X)$-$\CCl_d$-bimodules that is fiberwise a Morita equivalence.
-We require $\Sigma_X$ to carry a metric that is compatible with the grading and makes Clifford multiplication by vectors skew-adjoint, as well as a compatible connection satisfying the usual product rule with respect to Clifford multiplication. \end{definition}
+\begin{Definition}[spin structure] A \emph{spin structure} on $X$ is a bundle $\Sigma_X$ of real graded $\Cl(X)$-$\Cl_d$-bimodules that is fiberwise a Morita equivalence (equivalently, irreducible).
+A \emph{spin$^c$ structure} on $X$ is a bundle $\Sigma_X$ of complex $\Z_2$-graded $\CCl(X)$-$\CCl_d$-bimodules that is fiberwise a Morita equivalence.
+We require $\Sigma_X$ to carry a metric and compatible connection such that the Clifford multiplication by vectors is skew-adjoint and satisfies the product rule